hazemoalhalabi-ui/SAGAI/README.md

 3. **Run the full pipeline** to generate visual scores and thematic maps for your city or neighborhood.

 Each module is independent and can be customized or reused for different spatial tasks.
+> ⚠️ **In case of issues or questions**, refer to the detailed [module notices](#-workflow-overview) for each component.
+These include setup guidance, version info, and usage tips.

 ---